 Packing for the Trans-Siberian Railway can be a daunting prospect.
 If you have never taken a long train journey before, you may not know what to expect.
 Never fear!
 On our Trans-Siberian adventure from Shanghai to St Petersburg, we picked up some great packing tips.
-Follow these and tick off the items as you go, soon you will be packing for the Trans-Siberian railway like a pro.
+Follow this Trans Siberian packing list and tick off the items as you go, soon you will be packing like a pro.

 Plus, at the bottom of the post, you can download the complete packing list!

 - 1 Bring Soft Luggage on the Trans-Siberian